 The College will investigate and, where necessary, penalise any conduct which is likely to give an unfair advantage to the candidate, affect the security of assessment, and/or affect the standards of the degrees awarded by College including, inter alia plagiarism, self-plagiarism, impersonation, collusion, falsification, exam misconduct, or contract cheating.
-Details of the processes are laid out in the Academic Misconduct Procedures, an appendix to the Academic Integrity Policy.
+Details of the processes for postgraduate students are laid out in the Academic Integrity Policy.
+The processes for undergraduate students are laid out in the Academic Integrity Procedures (UG).